locktober/locktober.github.com/welcome.md

 * [What is locktober?](/locktober.html)
 * [Links to forums](resources/links/forums.html)
 * [Merchandise and other gadgets on Etsy.com](https://www.etsy.com/shop/locktober) - wear proudly and support our site :)
+* [Graphics assets](/graphics_assets.html) - so you can create your own: calendars, signs, cards, tshirts... etc.

 This is early version and anyway project will be done in spare moments, so please be mindful of bugs and unpolish.